Setting up the defense and forming blocks is one of the key strategies of fantasy managers.

 Mostly you’ll want to choose the offensive players from the team which is the biggest favourite and therefore you’ll have a limited budget left for your defenders.

 The solution lies in strong home team with a solid defence which might not be up against one of the top 5 teams in the league.
 Often these players offer very good value for money and thus a good risk/reward ratio.
+The options for establishing a defensive block are very complex and can vary greatly according to the site and the tournament format.
+We present below the most meaningful variants in defensive blocking.

 2 + 2